nvidia-holoscan/meta-tegra-holoscan/env/README.md

-To see the additional configuration that is added to this file relative to the standard OpenEmbedded `local.conf`, as well as some documentation as to what additional components offered by this meta-tegra-clara-holoscan-mgx layer may be enabled, scroll down to the "BEGIN NVIDIA CONFIGURATION" section in this file.
+To see the additional configuration that is added to this file relative to the standard OpenEmbedded `local.conf`, as well as some documentation as to what additional components offered by this meta-tegra-holoscan layer may be enabled, scroll down to the "BEGIN NVIDIA CONFIGURATION" section in this file.

 ## 3. Build the Image